OpenAssetIO/OpenAssetIO-WG/meetings/2022-03-17/README.md

 ## Agenda

 * A discussion on real-world stats for the use of asset management systems in production
+* Persistence of entity references in metadata such as XMP - @reinecke
 * Update on progress
 * Questions/AOB